 The process may begin with the employee making a request for salary certification to HR, followed by inter-departmental approvals, and finally, a certificate is prepared and returned to the employee.

 The second step in the lifecycle is “model”.
-The purpose of business process modeling is to provide a visual depiction of the process’s phases.
+The purpose of process modeling is to provide a visual representation of the process steps.
 To increase the process framework’s efficiency, you must first understand how things are now (as-is) and how you want them to be in the future (to-be) with changes.

 You can be creative in this stage and make significant adjustments to how the procedure should be carried out.
 Returning to our salary certificate example, you may use digital signatures (if the process is automated) to save execution time, automatically archive the created certificate in the HR system, and so on.